 Instructions

-- In a small pot, heat olive oil over medium-high heat.
+- Heat the olive oil in a small pot over medium-high heat.

-- Add flour and whisk together for 1 minute.
+- Add the flour and whisk together for 1 minute.

 - Slowly pour in the broth while whisking constantly to make sure no big lumps form.